 - Values Dissonance: In-Universe example with Friday, who doggedly clings to his uncle's Fifties-/Sixties-era button-down, hyper-conservative worldview in the midst of the so-called Decade Of Excess.

-- Viewers Are Morons: Parodied when the PAGAN cult's full name is shown for the first time.Joe: (reading) People Against Goodness And Normalcy...P-A-G-A-N...PAGAN!Pat: (sarcastically): Good, Joe.
+- Viewers Are Morons: Parodied when the PAGAN cult's full name is shown for the first time.Joe: (reading) People Against Goodness And Normalcy...P-A-G-A-N...PAGAN!Pat: (sarcastically): Nice work, Joe.

-- Virgin in a White Dress: In the 1987 film, the bad guys steal a wedding dress so their Virgin Sacrifice will wear white.
+- Virgin in a White Dress: The bad guys steal a wedding dress so their Virgin Sacrifice will wear white.

 - Vitriolic Best Buds: Streebek seems to view his partnership with Friday as such, and even confesses to Friday that in spite of all his past judgement in thinking he's thick-headed, insensitive, reactionary, and less fun to be around than anyone else he knows, he considers him a true friend.
 Friday's viewpoint is a little more ambiguous, though he does eventually call Streebek by his first name (and with a smile) after given this little speech: